What is a home appraisal?

 What can you do if your house appraises for less than the offer?

-If an appraisal comes in lower than expected and the mortgage is denied, there are a few things to consider:
+If an appraisal comes in lower than expected and the mortgage is denied, there are a few things you can do to try to remedy the situation:

 Whether you’re buying or selling a home, an appraisal is usually a good idea.
 Not only can it give you an idea of the home's value, but it can also help determine the necessity of updates to the home, find needed repairs and even help prepare for sale at a later date.